-This post gives a precise, out-and-out idea of analytic functions and their different choices by a range of easy yet concept-building cases.
-The post is designed for SQL coders, who might be not be utilizing analytic functions due to a lack of understanding of its mysterious syntax or difficulty with its philosophy of action.
-This post presumes knowledge with essential Oracle SQL, sub-query, join, and group function.
+This post gives a precise, out-and-out idea of analytic functions and their different choices through a range of easy yet concept-building cases.
+The post is designed for SQL coders, who might not be utilizing analytic functions due to a lack of understanding of its mysterious syntax or difficulty with its philosophy of action.
+This post presumes knowledge of essential Oracle SQL, sub-query, join, and group functions.
 Based on that knowledge, it creates the idea of analytic functions within a range of examples.
 Let’s take a look at it in more detail.

 It is a kind of analytic function that determines the order (rank) of a row.
 The difference between the RANK function and this function is that the DENSE_Rank function returns rank as sequential integers.
 In the example given below, we are going to obtain the rank of the column salary in the EMP table of Scott’s schema.
 The output will display the ranks in consecutive order.